 Should we use CVSS v3.1 or v4.0?

 Both, where available.
-CVSS v4.0 was published by FIRST in November 2023 and refines v3.1 with finer attack-requirement metrics and supplementary metrics for safety, automatable, recovery, and value density.
-Adoption is gradual: most public CVE feeds still publish v3.1, and tooling support for v4.0 is uneven.
+CVSS v4.0 was published by FIRST on 1 November 2023.
+It keeps Base and Environmental, replaces the Temporal group with a narrower Threat group focused on exploit maturity, and adds a Supplemental group (including safety, automatable, recovery, and value density) that records context without changing the score.
+Adoption is gradual: many public CVE feeds still publish v3.1.
 Ingest both signals where the source provides them, and do not treat the v3.1 to v4.0 transition as a backlog re-baseline.